dwatson62/scrabble/README.md

 - ``` npm start ```(this will install all node modules and bower components, then start the server)
 - Visit [http://localhost:3000](http://localhost:3000)

+During development environment, you have the option of toggling the game rules.
+Clicking the 'Game Rules' button will use regular scrabble rules.
+With it off, you are free to place tiles wherever you like.

 ## To run the tests after installation

 #### Unit tests